v112263/it-autonomos-spain/_includes/en/bank-account/account_usage.md

 The account to which you receive payments as an autónomo (in a Spanish bank) can also be used for personal expenses.
 Also, there are no problems if your friend transfers you 100 euros for a dinner at a restaurant to this same account (no taxes need to be paid on this receipt).
-I additionally clarified this with Xolo support.
 You will need to pay taxes only on autónomo receipts.

 If desired, you can use different accounts for autónomo and for personal needs.